 Anthonia Adenaya Huard, Head of West Africa at Business Sweden, says that transportation is a major pollutant in Africa and therefore an important challenge to tackle in achieving the Sustainable Development Goals.
 She agrees with Fredrik Morsing that you must start by changing people’s behaviour.

-“Côte d’Ivoire and Burkina Faso are traditionally very individualistic.
-You take your bike; it is considered safer and more comfortable not waiting for a bus at a bus stop far away from home.
-That is why we also must promote infrastructure investments so that these countries can build roads, bus stops, bus depots and service facilities.
+“Côte d’Ivoire is traditionally very individualistic in its modes of transportation.
+You take your bike, motorcycle, or car; it is considered safer, faster in some ways and more comfortable not waiting for a bus at a bus stop far away from home.
+That is why we also must promote sustainable infrastructural investments from a holistic perspective so that more countries can build roads, bus stops, bus depots and service facilities that will make communal transportation more attractive.
 And not the least provide training to bus drivers and technicians”

-Anthonia Adenaya Huard emphasises that the key to success in both Cote d’Ivoire and Burkina Faso was collaboration, resulting in platforms for further engagement and opportunities for Swedish suppliers to build sustainable business partnerships, particularly within biofuel.
+Anthonia Adenaya Huard emphasises that the key to success in Cote d’Ivoire was collaboration, resulting in platforms for further engagement and opportunities for Swedish suppliers to build sustainable business partnerships, particularly within biofuel.

 “It was a win-win relationship, emanating from Scania and their partners presenting great solutions for sustainable transport to working together with Team Sweden for the good of all businesses involved, the countries, the region and the world.”

 Scania is a world leading provider of transport solutions, including trucks and buses for heavy transport applications combined with an extensive product-related service offering.
 The company also offers vehicle financing, insurance, and rental services to enable customers to focus on their core business.
 Moreover, Scania is the leading provider of industrial and marine engines.